vizdata-f21/project-2-viz_biz/write-up/README.md

 this issue, we kept the original link variable if the link was valid and updated it to the original Kruger image URL if not, that way there was always a valid url being used to read-in the image.
 We also added an error message if the link turned out to be invalid to notify the user.

 To conclude, we are satisfied with our final result.
-With more time, possibilities for improvement could include allowing users to select more than 2 color checkpoints (e.g. allowing for a rainbow color, not just a single, continuous gradient between 2 colors) for the primary gradient and secondary gradient in the modified Stella, to change the thickness of the grid lines in the Mondrian, to create an animation of their custom Kandinsky devolving into random noise, to pick their own font type for the modified Kruger, and more.
+With more time, possibilities for improvement could include allowing users to select more than 2 color checkpoints for the primary gradient and secondary gradient in the modified Stella, to change the thickness of the grid lines in the Mondrian, to create an animation of their custom Kandinsky devolving into random noise, to pick their own font type for the modified Kruger, and more.